Howdy! I'm a t-shaped* designer who builds delightful and usable data- informed products for humans.

 Treat users like people —

 People can be emotional, reactive, irrational, impulsive, suspicious, intelligent, social, uncertain, and all very different from each other.
-Design for how people actually behave, use real data, and test assumptions by talking to people.
+Design for how people actually behave, use real data, and test assumptions.

 Be respectful of the user's time and attention —

 Don't make something hard to find, but also only show what they absolutely need to see to get the job done.
-Don't trick people into doing things they don't intend, especially when it comes to sensitive information, but be honest and straightforward in your copy and interaction.
+Don't trick people into doing things they don't intend, especially when it comes to sensitive information.
+Be honest and straightforward in your copy and interaction.

 Design for as many people as possible —